CODAIT/redrock/README.md

 How to configure local environment and **RedRock** code to run in standalone mode

+In this guide it is assumed you are using a mac, but it can easily translate to any linux distribution

 ### Download RedRock code

 Clone the RedRock Backend code at: <https://github.com/SparkTC/redrock>